 Killer Darts Variations

-If what you just read is not how you play killer, that is normal.
-There are dozens of variations of this game from all around the world to fit player preferences and skill levels and enjoyability.
+If these rules for the game do not match up with your rules, that is normal.
+There are dozens of variations of this dart game from all around the world to fit player preferences and skill levels and enjoyability.

-When playing in larger groups, where differences in player skill are more likely to become an issue, it is common practice to handicap the more skilled players by making them score triples to become Killer and score against other players.
+When playing in larger groups, where differences in player skill are more likely to become an issue, it is common practice to handicap the more skilled players by making them score triples to become Killer before they score against others.

-You can play with six lives.
+You can also change the rules to start with six lives.
 This is especially useful if the average skill level of your group is high and you want to extend the game to last longer.

-You can play killer in pairs or even groups of threes.
-These variants typically take much longer to complete and should only be used if you are looking for a lengthy challenge.
+You can play in pairs or even groups of threes.
+These rules typically take much longer to complete and should only be used if you are looking for a lengthy challenge.

-For added challenge and extended play, you can play a game where there is only one killer at a time.
+For added challenge and a longer game, you can adjust the game rules so there is only one killer at a time.
 The other players try to obtain killer status by hitting the killers double (once or 3 times it’s up to you)

 The blind killer is another popular variation where you do not know which number belongs to who.
 This works best when you have quite a few people.
 Shoot when no one is looking, write your number on a paper then when everyone is done (and there are no doubles), transfer the numbers to the board.
 In this variation, everyone starts off a killer.

 Because of its highly combative nature, This dart game lends itself to various forms of strategy, which can be used to gain a competitive edge over some of your opponents.